Introduction to 1031 Exchanges

 Property not held for rental, investment or use in your trade or business is not considered to be qualified use property and will not qualify for tax-deferred exchange treatment.
 For example, property acquired by you with the intent to fix-up and then sell ("flipping") is actually property held for sale and not held for investment and will therefore not qualify for tax-deferred exchange treatment.
 Likewise, apartments acquired for the sole purpose of converting into condominiums and then selling are actually held for sale and not held for investment and will technically not qualify for tax-deferred exchange treatment either.
 For more complete information on 1031 Exchange property holding requirements, please refer to our article titled "Holding Requirements for 1031 Exchange Properties."

 Your relinquished and replacement properties must be like-kind in order to qualify for tax-deferred exchange treatment.
-In regards to real estate, any type of real property is like-kind to any other type of real property, as long as the qualified use test referenced above has been met (i.e. all of the properties are held for rental, investment or use in a trade or business).
+Any type of real property is like-kind to any other type of real property, as long as the Qualified Use Test referenced above has been met (i.e. all of the properties are held for rental, investment or use in a trade or business).

 There is a lot of incorrect information in circulation today stating that if you sell an apartment building you must acquire an apartment building, or if you sell a condo you must acquire a condo, for example.
 This is absolutely not true.
 You can sell vacant land and acquire commercial or industrial property.
 You could sell an apartment complex and purchase an office building or sell a retail center and acquire single family residential property.
 The key is that all of the properties must be held for investment.